 Community Engagement supports outreach efforts at Metropolitan Community College including Community Based Education, AmeriCorps and Volunteer Services.
 The mission of MCC’s Community Engagement department is to help support, provide and/or coordinate meaningful community engagement learning opportunities.
 We know we can and will S.E.E. positive results at MCC and in our community by:

 - Supporting all community engagement activities that take place in and out of the classroom at MCC everyday

 - Equipping faculty, staff and students with tools and resources that promote meaningful learning opportunities

 - Empowering everyone at MCC with the knowledge and reality that each of us can make a difference

 Why is Community Engagement Important?

-In the fall of 2012-13 nearly 26% of MCC’s students were minorities (MCC Institutional Research).
-A Promising Connection also states that, “Nearly 90% of American Indian, Black/African American and Hispanic/Latino students said that they are more likely to complete a college degree after participating in service learning.”
+In fall 2012, nearly 26 percent of MCC’s students were minorities (MCC Institutional Research).
+A Promising Connection also states that, “Nearly 90 percent of American Indian, Black/African American and Hispanic/Latino students said that they are more likely to complete a college degree after participating in service learning.”
 Service Learning helps students identify why college is important to their career field by placing them in real-life situations where their education is required.
-Additionally, in 2013 the Center for National and Community Service (CNCS) found that volunteering is associated with 27% higher odds of employment.
+Additionally, in 2013 the Center for National and Community Service found that volunteering is associated with 27 percent higher odds of employment.